Insects have been alive for almost 400 million years, making them one of the oldest living species on the planet.

 Human actions such as habitat destruction, deforestation, and climate change threaten insects.

-Our post will look at several common insects that start with E. Some are common names, while others are scientific names.
+Our post will examine several common insects that start with E. Some have common names, while others have scientific names.

 Let’s get started!